asaxuc/asaxuc.github.io/_pages/about.md

 Others
 ======
-- I'm a part-time illustrator especially skilled in sketching and celluloid.
+- I'm a part-time illustrator especially skilled at sketching and celluloid.
 See some of my fanarts on [Pixiv](https://www.pixiv.net/users/83623536).
 - pfp by twitter@0waxwing.